brad2014/litvakscripts/README.md

 # LitvakScripts

-Python scripts I use for manipulating and analyzing data collected by the litvak.org team.
+Python scripts I use for manipulating and analyzing data collected by the LitvakSIG team.

-Note: My scripts read data (e.g. spreadsheets) that are copyrighted by [LitvakSIG, Inc.](https://www.litvaksig.org) Accessing their data requires an account on their web site, and use of their data is subject to their terms of service and copyrights.
-At the time of this writing, they have a web page that describes permitted uses [here](https://donors.litvaksig.org/site/suwalki/data-info).
+Note: My scripts read data (e.g. spreadsheets) that are developed, copyrighted and published by [LitvakSIG, Inc.](https://www.litvaksig.org) Accessing their data requires an account on their web site, and use of their data is subject to their terms of use.
+To get access, [join LitvakSig!](https://www.litvaksig.org/membership-and-contributions/join-and-contribute/)

 ## Installation / Setup